15. Tuples, Dictionaries, and Sets

 15.3.
 Sets

-• Another common data structure is sets
+• Another common data structure is a set

 • You may already be familiar with the idea of sets from math